 A reader doesn't care about her husband's old flames, just his old bills.

 Question: I have a home and other assets.
 I recently married and then found out my husband had not filed taxes for 10 years — and owes the IRS $38,000!
 Is my home, bank account, and assets subject to a lien?
 Are they at risk?
-Am I responsible for this debt?
+If my husband owes taxes do they come after me, even if he incurred the debt before we got married?

 — Debra in Texas